With our southern European roots, it's not surprise we love wine, we love food and we love wine in our food.

 For each bottle of dry red wine add:

 1 lime, sliced into thin rounds

 1 cup orange juice

-Have the fruit, rum, wine, and orange juice well chilled.
+Have the fruit, rum, wine and orange juice well chilled.
 Place sliced fruit in a large glass pitcher.
 Pour in the rum and sugar.
-Chill in refrigerator for 2 hours to develop the flavors.
+Chill in refrigerator for two hours to develop the flavors.
 When ready to serve, crush the fruit lightly with a wooden spoon and stir in the wine and orange juice.
 Adjust sweetness to taste.

 1 bottle of Barbera

 8 pears (usually Martin Sec pear from Cuneo, Italy: small, hard and crisp, sweet and aromatic in taste)